pingcap/docs-dm/en/dmctl-introduction.md

   dmctl [command]

 Available Commands:
-  check-task      check the config file of the task get-task-config get task config handle-error    skip/replace/revert the current error event or a specific binlog position (binlog-pos) event help            Help about any command list-member     list member information offline-member  offline member which has been closed operate-leader  operate-type can be 'evict' or 'cancel-evict', used to evict leader or cancel evict operate-schema  get/set/remove the schema for an upstream table operate-source  create/update/stop/show upstream MySQL/MariaDB source pause-task      pause a specified running task query-status    query task status resume-task     resume a specified paused task show-ddl-locks  show un-resolved DDL locks start-task      start a task as defined in the config file stop-task       stop a specified task unlock-ddl-lock forcefully unlock DDL lock
+  check-task      Checks the configuration file of the task. get-task-config Gets the task configuration. handle-error    skip/replace/revert the current error event or a specific binlog position (binlog-pos) event. help            Help about any command. list-member     Lists member information. offline-member  Offlines member which has been closed. operate-leader  evict/cancel-evict the leader. operate-schema  get/set/remove the schema for an upstream table. operate-source  create/update/stop/show upstream MySQL/MariaDB source. pause-task      Pauses a specified running task. query-status    Queries task status. resume-task     Resumes a specified paused task. show-ddl-locks  Shows un-resolved DDL locks. start-task      Starts a task as defined in the configuration file. stop-task       Stops a specified task. unlock-ddl-lock Unlocks DDL lock forcefully.

 Flags:
-  -h, --help             help for dmctl
+  -h, --help             Help for dmctl.
-  -s, --source strings   MySQL Source ID
+  -s, --source strings   MySQL Source ID.

 Use "dmctl [command] --help" for more information about a command.
 ```